Predicting fluid-structure interaction with graph neural networks: Introduction

 While convolutional neural networks have achieved numerous successes, they have inherent limitations and pose challenges in dealing with fluid-structure boundaries.
 As convolutions have to be performed on a uniform Cartesian grid, the resolution of the grid on different regions within the simulation domain has to maintain similar resolutions.
 Considering the flow past a bluff body as an example, the region near the body's surface is resolved by a grid of the same density as the far field.
 This means that one must either introduce a significant number of grids in a far-field region that does not feature much physics, or tolerate a relatively low resolution near the body's surface.
 The former choice of maintaining a dense grid throughout the bulk and interface requires substantially more computational resources.
 As a result, the balance usually aligns with the latter, inevitably leading to the loss of fine physical details and the difficulty in extracting important physical statistics like lift and drag coefficients.
 Despite many efforts to mitigate this issue, by forming a hybrid model with traditional machine learning techniques such as proper orthogonal decomposition \cite{Wang2018,Reddy2019}, interpolation \& projection schemes \cite{Gupta2022b}, or special mesh design \cite{Chen2021}, a completely satisfactory solution is not yet available.

 Graph neural networks, recently introduced as a geometric deep learning framework, have the ability to address this difficulty, although existing applications are mostly restricted to fluid systems with fixed boundaries.
 As its name suggests, graph neural networks operate on graphs, which can be intuitively converted from any mesh, meaning that one can control the resolution of the different parts of the simulation domain using the strategies adopted in CFD.
-As a result, GNNs can maintain a significantly better resolution for important regions within the domain with the same mesh size compared with CNNs.
-With this clear advantage over CNN, graph neural networks are recently introduced for modeling fluid flow.
-Applications include flow around fixed bodies like cylinder or airfoil \cite{Pfaff2020,Lino2022}, reacting flows \cite{Xu2021}, flow field super-resolution \cite{Belbute2020}, flow field completion \cite{He2022}, etc. Additional techniques and designs like on-the-fly graph adaptation \cite{Pfaff2020}, multi-graph with different level of fineness \cite{Lino2022,Migus2022}, rotational equivariance \cite{Lino2022}, quadrature integration-based loss \cite{Gao2022}, and polynomial processors \cite{Xu2021} are also combined with the graph neural networks to further boost their performance.
+As a result, graph neural networks can maintain a significantly better resolution for important regions within the domain with the same mesh size compared with convolutional neural networks.
+With this clear advantage over convolutional neural networks, graph neural networks are recently introduced for modeling fluid flow.
+Applications include flow around fixed bodies like cylinder or airfoil \cite{Pfaff2020,Lino2022,Gao2023}, reacting flows \cite{Xu2021}, flow field super-resolution \cite{Belbute2020}, flow field completion \cite{He2022}, etc. Additional techniques and designs like on-the-fly graph adaptation \cite{Pfaff2020}, multi-graph with different levels of fineness \cite{Lino2022,Migus2022}, rotational equivariance \cite{Lino2022}, quadrature integration-based loss \cite{Gao2022}, and polynomial processors \cite{Xu2021} are also combined with the graph neural networks to further boost their performance.

-While these works have demonstrated the potential of graph neural networks for various fluid flow applications, no study exists for the application to fully-coupled fluid-structure systems.
+While these works have demonstrated the potential of graph neural networks for various fluid flow applications, no study exists for the application to fully coupled fluid-structure systems.
 Notably, Pfaff et al. \cite{Pfaff2020} simulated the dynamics of flags in their work, but the graph is limited to the flag itself, and the fluid flow surrounding the flag is not simulated.
 Li et al. \cite{Li2018} simulated the flow flushing around a free-moving rigid box within a container.
 However, both the flow and the box are discretized into large particles, and therefore losing the fine physical details.
-Most existing GNN-based works on fluid flow modelling, to the best of the authors' knowledge, only focus on applications with fixed, rigid body and/or domain boundaries.
+Most other existing graph neural network-based works on fluid flow modeling, to the best of the authors' knowledge, only focus on applications with fixed, rigid body and/or domain boundaries.